chrisnajman/swearword-converter/README.md

   - `convert-swearwords.js`: Replaces recognized swearwords in the input text with predefined euphemisms using a regular expression and updates the output area.
   - `convert-btn-enable.js`: Enables the "Convert text" button when the user types in the textarea.
   - `copy-to-clipboard-btn-enable.js`: Enables the "Copy to clipboard" button when there is converted text available in the output section.
-  - `auto-resize-textarea.js`: Dynamically adjusts the height of the textarea based on its content to improve the user experience.
 - `copy-to-clipboard.js`: Copies the converted euphemisms text to the clipboard when the user clicks the "Copy to clipboard" button, providing feedback on success or failure.

 - `theme.js`: Handles theme toggling (light/dark mode) and local storage management.